Feeding Babies and Young Children

 - If you purchase baby food from a store, avoid ones that have added salt and sugar

-- There is no need for special baby products like squeeze pouches, rice rusks or food puffs.
-These limit your baby’s exposure to textures and the important skill of learning to chew
+- There is no need for special baby products like rice rusks or food puffs.
+These highly-proceed food products have little nutrition and if given in place of regular food, it can limit your baby’s exposure to textures and the important skill of learning to chew

 Vitamin D